María Consuelo Araújo: Personal life

+Ministerial positions

 During the first term of President Álvaro Uribe Vélez (2002 - 2006), Araújo served as Minister of Culture.
 In 2006, after a diplomatic crisis caused by former presidents Ernesto Samper and Andrés Pastrana, Araújo, who had been designated as a future ambassador to Mexico, was appointed chancellor, replacing Carolina Barco, who went on to replace Andrés Pastrana in the United States embassy. position he held since August 7 of the same year.

 On 19 February 2007, she resigned from her ministerial portfolio following the arrest of her brother, Senator Álvaro Araújo Castro, investigated and charged with giving support to paramilitary groups active in the country's ongoing internal conflict.
 Her father was under investigation for the same crimes.

 She recommended Fernando Araújo Perdomo (no relation) and he was appointed as new minister by the president.